sean28/sean28.github.io/index.md

 <div style="text-align: justify">ChemDraw JS is a chemical structure drawing and editing tool designed to help you create high-quality chemical drawings.
 ChemDraw JS consists of a drawing toolbar and document window.
 The document window lets you draw and edit chemical structures using the various drawing tools available in the ChemDraw JS toolbar.
 This section introduces the ChemDraw JS user interface and ChemDraw JS toolbar.</div>
 <div style="text-align: justify"> <br> </div>
 <div style="text-align: justify">Click <a href="https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#">here</a> to jump to this tool.</div>

-### 7.5 ColorMap Lab
-<div style="text-align: justify"> ColorMap Lab is a lightweight, web-based tool designed for researchers, designers, and developers to preview and explore a curated collection of color gradient palettes.
-It allows users to display up to 21 predefined color schemes, each smoothly interpolated into 10 gradient steps.
-These palettes are particularly useful for data visualization, scientific figures, or presentation design.
-I redeployed this online tool in my repository and you can use this tool for free by clicking <a href="https://sean28.github.io/ColorMap-Lab/">here</a>.</div>
-<div style="text-align: justify"> <br> </div>

-### 7.6 Data Analysis and Bar Plot Tool
-<div style="text-align: justify"> Data Analysis and Bar Plot Tool is a lightweight, browser-based application designed for intuitive statistical calculation and customizable bar chart visualization.
-It is ideal for researchers, students, and data analysts who need a fast and flexible way to analyze numeric data and export publication-ready graphics.
-I redeployed this online tool in my repository and you can use this tool for free by clicking <a href="https://sean28.github.io/Data-Analysis-and-Bar-Plot-Tool/">here</a>.</div>
-<div style="text-align: justify"> <br> </div>

 ## Data Availability Statement